-As I pointed out in Part One:
+As I also pointed out in Part One:

-Here lies the source of much of the corruption we see in Dialectical Marxism.
+Herein lies the source of much of the corruption we see in Dialectical Marxism.
 If your core theory allows you to justify anything you like and its opposite (since it glories in contradiction), then your party can be as undemocratic as you please while you argue that it is 'dialectically' the opposite and is the very epitome of democratic accountability.
 It will also 'allow' you to claim that your party is in the vanguard of the fight against all forms of oppression, all the while covering up, ignoring, justifying, rationalising, excusing or explaining away sexual abuse and rape in that very same party.
-After all, if you are used to thinking 'dialectically', an extra contradiction or two is simply more grist to the dialectical mill!
+After all, if you are used to 'thinking dialectically', an extra contradiction or two is simply more grist to the dialectical mill!

 And if you complain, well you just don't 'understand' dialectics...

 In Defeat, Don't Organise -- Speculate!

 As it turns out, the reason why the majority of revolutionaries not only willingly accept the ruling-class ideas encapsulated in DM, but cling to them like terminally-insecure limpets, is connected with the following four inter-related considerations: